 Your preferences along with your final rank are used to determine which offer, if any, you receive.
 If you are deemed to be appointable after interview, then you may be made an offer of your highest available preference.
 The higher you are ranked at interview, the more likely you are to be offered your preference, although all offers are subject to eligibility and post availability.

 If you are not prepared to accept an offer of training in a certain deanery, then you should not rank it.

 By ranking a preference (deanery/LETB or specific programmes within a deanery/LETB), you are stating that you would be prepared to undertake a training programme in that area, if none of your other preferences are available to you.
 It is important that you think carefully about this choice when applying for posts.
 Interview panels will not have access to your preferences.

 Please read the programme descriptions carefully, paying close attention to the deanery/LETB in which the post is actually located as this may not be within the deanery that manages the recruitment to the post.

-Receiving an offer on the UK Offers System
+Receiving an offer on the Oriel Application System

 IF YOU DO NOT RESPOND TO YOUR OFFER WITHIN 48 HOURS, WE WILL INTERPRET THIS AS MEANING YOU HAVE REJECTED THE OFFER AND IT WILL BE OFFERED TO ANOTHER APPLICANT.